 Where to go?

 Choosing your home base can be tricky.
 It will usually depend on your personality and what you are looking for.
-If you are looking for a more chill and local vibe then Nha Trang and Hoi Anh are your best choices.
+If you are looking for a more chill and local vibe then Nha Trang and Hoi An are your best choices.
 You will also have a better local experience in this area.
 However, if you prefer a more modern area and somewhere similar to home, then the big cities are your best bet.
 If you need more info on the prices and the vibe of each city, visit our articles on the cost of living in Vietnam and the article on moving to Vietnam.

 How much will you make?

 The pay varies from city to city and from center to center.
-However, the average pay nowadays is from $15-$25.
+However, the average pay nowadays is from $15-$25 an hour.
 As a full-time teacher, you should expect to work anywhere from 20 hours to 40 hours per week.
 Some have weekends off while others may offer Sunday and another weekday off.
 Depending on the center, you may also teach evening classes.
 This is typical for after school or after work centers.
 If you plan to hold private classes, the rates and times vary.

 Working as an English teacher in Vietnam is definitely enough to live comfortably in any city in the country.
 This still depends on your lifestyle and how much you want to spend each day.
 For more of an insight on how much it is to live in various cities in Vietnam, visit this page.

-Your lifestyle as an English teacher
+Your Lifestyle as an English Teacher

 As an English teacher, you would usually have 1-3 nights off so you can definitely go out numerous times a week.
 Do note that if you are a new teacher, your schedule may change unexpectedly since they are still testing you.
 So its best to not book any out of town trips on your first few weeks.